 White Sox beat Indians 10-4 for season-high 4th straight win

-Alonso also doubled and scored against his former team, helping Chicago move within one game of Cleveland for second place in the AL Central.
-Eloy Jiménez had three hits and two RBIs, and Manny Bañuelos (3-4) pitched 5 1/3 innings of three-run ball for his first win in a month.
+Alonso also doubled and scored on Eloy Jiménez's two-run double, helping Chicago move within one game of Cleveland for second place in the AL Central.
+Jiménez and Leury García each had three hits, and Manny Bañuelos (3-4) pitched 5 1/3 innings of three-run ball for his first win in a month.

+"We have a good atmosphere here," Abreu said through a translator.
+"We go out every day, try to win games, try to do our best.
+Try to fight, and at the same time, try to have fun."

 With two outs and Abreu on first in the third, Alonso drove a 1-1 pitch from Carlos Carrasco over the wall in right-center to give the White Sox a 4-2 lead.
 It was Alonso's first homer since May 12 and No. 7 on the year.